77Kaustav77/OIBSIP_Web-Developtment-and-Designing_taskno-1/README.md

 3. Applied hover and button effects to enhance UI.
 4. Ensured all elements like navigation, banner, cards, and CTA are aligned well.
 5. Recorded a demo video showcasing the design.

+## Features
+1. a clean and proffesional Landing page
+2. grid based images and layout
+3. Animated Buttons and hoveriing effect

 ## Outcome

 A fully functional landing page that includes: